Coleman-Weinberg dynamics of ultralight scalar dark matter and GeV-scale right-handed neutrinos: Dynamics in the early universe

 which guarantees that oscillations begin, and remain, close to the minimum of the potential where a harmonic approximation is reliable.
 Knowing $\varphi_{\rm osc}$ we can estimate the post-electroweak contribution of the scalar oscillations to the relic density today,

-for $T_{\rm osc} \ll T_{\rm EW}$ and $g_*(T_{\rm osc}) \simeq 90$~\cite{Borsanyi:2016ksw}\footnote{Within the parameter space plotted in \cref{fig:plane}, oscillations onset well before the QCD phase transition, and the relativistic degrees of freedom only change from $80 \lesssim g_* \lesssim 100$.
+for $T_{\rm osc} \ll T_{\rm EW}$ and $g_*(T_{\rm osc}) \simeq 90$~\cite{Borsanyi:2016ksw}.\footnote{Within the parameter space plotted in \cref{fig:plane}, oscillations onset well before the QCD phase transition, and the relativistic degrees of freedom only change from $80 \lesssim g_* \lesssim 100$.
 We take $g_* \simeq 90$ for simplicity.} For $T\ll T_{\rm EW}$ the dynamics match closely with those in Ref.~\cite{Batell:2022qvr} for a quadratic potential.
 This is because the effective potential is well approximated by its zero temperature form, and the oscillations take place close to the minimum.
 Since we have defined $m_\phi^2$ as the curvature about the minimum, the dynamics are equivalent to a quadratic potential with a mass $m_\phi$ as studied in \cite{Batell:2022qvr}.
 In the above expression we have taken ${\sf L}_{\rm osc} \approx 0$ as $\varphi_{\rm post}(T_{\rm osc}) \sim \varphi_R$.
-In \cref{fig:plane} we show the predicted relic abundance in the $m_\phi-A$ plane vs existing constraints.
+In \cref{fig:plane} we show the predicted relic abundance in the $m_\phi-A$ plane vs existing constraints, for the scalar mass range for which the VEV misalignment applies (we assume $T_{\rm osc} < 100$ GeV).

 We summarize the scalings of the relic density and $T_{\rm osc}$ with $A$ and $m_\phi$ for the thermal and VEV misalignment regimes in the diagram below,

 As we discuss in \cref{RHN-search} constraints from big bang nucleosynthesis (BBN) disfavor $m_\phi \lesssim 3~{\rm \mu eV}$ because this predicts \HNLs that are too light, and therefore long-lived.
 This constraint is relaxed somewhat if one considers larger mixing angles, as may appear for an inverse seesaw scenario.